penpot/penpot-exporter-figma-plugin/README.md

 ## Contributing ##

-If you want to make many people very happy and help us build this code skeleton for the minimum version of the Figma plugin, further effort will be needed to have a satisfactory import experience.
+If you want to make many people very happy and help us build this code skeleton for the minimum version of the Figma plugin, a further effort will be needed to have a satisfactory import experience.

 For instance, it will be interesting to add:
 - Strokes